 Many plants are toxic to parrots, so never expose them to amaryllis, daffodils, lilies, philodendron, or shamrocks.
 Holiday-themed plants like holly, ivy, mistletoe, and poinsettias are also dangerous.

 Can You Put Live Plants in a Bird Cage?

 As wild parrots hail from tropical and subtropical territories, they’ll be familiar with lush, jungle-like environments.
 Plants and flowers can go some way to replicating these surroundings at home.

-Adding plants for parrots to eat or observe and interact with requires research.
-Not all plants are safe for parrots, and some cause serious illness – or even death – if ingested or inhaled.
+However, adding plants for parrots to eat, observe, and interact with requires research.
+Not all plants are safe for parrots because some can cause serious illness or death if ingested or inhaled.

 What are the Best Plants for Parrots?

-If you’d like to bring a little color to your parrot’s cage, the flora below is parrot-safe:
+If you’d like to add more color to a parrot’s cage, the flora below is parrot-safe:

 1/ African Violets